mrocklin/blog/_posts/work/2012-11-07-Strategies.md

         return exhaustive_rl
 {% endhighlight %}

-We show how to use this function to acheive the previous result.
+We show how to use this function to achieve the previous result.

 {% highlight python %}
     def dec_10(x):                          # Close to pure logic